intmus/intas19-20/_07-increasingly-complex-rhythms/dictation2.md

 ### Tips for Easy Identification and Notation

 - What are some of the features that *only* exist in certain chords?
+   - As always in inverted chords, the minor second is the dead giveaway that the chord quality is MM.
+Once you identify that interval, don't waste time thinking about other chord qualities, since it can only be MM.
+Its position within the chord will give you your inversion.
+Recall your solfege and use it to notate the chord.
+   - Only two 4/2 chords have major triads between the three upper pitches.
+Which ones are they?
+   - Excluding dd 4/2 for now, only one chord has a diminished triad between the three upper pitches.
+Which one?
+   - Two of the chords do not contain the interval of a tritone between any of the tones.
+Which ones?
+   - One of the chords contains not one but two tritones!
+Which one?
+   - Two of the chords contain just one tritone apiece.
+Which ones?
+   - One of the chords contains zero perfect consonances...
+   - Two of the chords contain not one but two perfect consonances...
+   - Find your own methods!

+### Make Your Own Flow Chart.

+In Unit 4, we shared [a flow chart](https://intmus.github.io/intas18-19/04-introduction-to-seventh-chords/dictation2.html How Seventh Chords Work in Root Position and First Inversion) that helped identify seventh chords in root position and first inversion.
+This week, why not make your own flow chart to help you identify seventh chords in all the inversions?

+- In our flow chart, we suggested the initial question "Can you hear the interval of a second?"
+You can certainly begin with this question, but try some other ones too.
+   - "Does this chord have a context in a major key, a minor key, or either?"
+(Hints: dd = minor only; dm = can be found in different contexts in major *and* minor; Mm has the same function in major *and* minor etc.)
+   - "All seventh chords have dissonances.
+Do the tones of this seventh chord contain the dissonance of one or more tritones?"
+   - Find your own method!